cjGO/cjgo.github.io/_posts/2024-08-02-Intro-to-AI-Breeding-Design.md

 3. Breeder's Decision Process

     a.
 Score each plant in the population for the trait of interest

     b.
 Rank the plants by this score

     c.
 Select the top-performing plants as parents (e.g., keep only the highest 5% of individuals)

     d.
 Randomly cross the selected parents to create a new population

     e.
 Repeat steps a-d until the breeding program ends

-Consider the difference between selecting the top 3% versus the top 10% of parents in each breeding cycle.
-Over multiple generations, these seemingly small variations in selection intensity can lead to dramatically different outcomes in the final population's trait values.
-However, testing every possible combination of parent selection rates in real-world field trials is simply unfeasible.
+Consider the difference between selecting the *top 3% versus the top 10%* of parents in each breeding cycle.
+Over multiple generations, these seemingly small variations in selection intensity can lead to **dramatically different** outcomes in the final population's trait values.
+However, testing every possible combination of parents in the real-world is simply impossible.

 ---